Young Labour (UK)

 Young Labour is the youth section of the UK Labour Party.
 Membership is automatic for Labour Party members aged 14 to 26.

-It exists to involve young people in the Labour Party and ensure that the aspirations of young people are reflected in Labour's policies in power.
+It exists to engage young people in the Labour Party and ensure that their aspirations are reflected in Labour's policies in power.
 Young Labour members are able to get involved in the Labour Party through local policy events, campaigning or by attending events and social gatherings.

 Young Labour hosts an annual conference, alternating between national committee elections and policy conferences every other year.
-Young Labour also holds a range of additional national events, including fringe sessions at the annual Labour Party Conference.
+Young Labour also holds a range of additional national events, including fringe sessions at the annual Labour Party Conference through a dedicated Youth Day, available at a discount to young members.

 Young Labour is affiliated to both the International Union of Socialist Youth (IUSY) and Young European Socialists (YES).

 History

 Throughout much of the 20th century, younger members of the Labour party were represented first by the Labour League of Youth and later by the Labour Party Young Socialists.
 These organisations often positioned themselves on the left of the party and frequently had a difficult relationship with its leadership.
 The latter of these groups went into decline in the late 1980s after reforms were made to make it more manageable and closed down entirely in 1991.

 Young Labour was founded in 1993 by a Labour Party annual conference motion in Brighton, proposed by Tom Watson, seconded by Brian Whitington, then Chair of the Labour Party Young Socialists, and supported by then National Executive Committee Youth Representative Claire Ward.

-In October 2017, Young Labour passed a motion at their annual conference which called for Britain to withdraw from NATO.

-In May 2018, the organisation started a digital campaign against then-Labour MP Chuka Umunna after it was revealed that he employed university students to be unpaid interns.
-The campaign, "#PayUpChuka', led to the Labour leadership briefing the Parliamentary Labour Party that employing unpaid interns runs contrary to Labour's 2017 general election manifesto.

-In October 2018, Young Labour voted to make Brazilian labour leader Luiz Inácio Lula da Silva its honorary president.

-On 25 February 2022, Labour Party leader Keir Starmer scrapped Young Labour's annual conference in response to activists from the youth section criticising his backing for NATO during the Russian invasion of Ukraine.
-The tweets from earlier in February condemned Starmer for his "celebrating" of closer cooperation with NATO while he was also "attacking Stop the War and other pro-peace activists."
-Some of the statements from Young Labour were cited as follows: